|Country of Origin||Indian Subcontinent|

 The name of this breed is often used to mention all the urban South Asian stray dogs.
 However, stray dogs do not match the pariah-type and are more of the mixed dogs rather than pure indigenous dogs.

 The appearance of the Indian Pariah dog is lean but strong and muscular.
 The head is wedge-shaped with large, erect ears.
-The tail is long and usually hangs down with slight curl on the tip.
+The tail is long and usually hangs down with a slight curl on the tip.
 When they are excited, the tail usually is held high.
 It makes an excellent family companion that also

 Origin and History